Lorenzo6245/Square-Game/README.md

 ATTENTION!!!
 This program run only on visual studio code and not on Github codespace because it use a library called keyboard (you can install it by digiting on your prompt: pip install keyboard)

-if the save system don't work as well insert the file eplorer location of the SaveMiniGame.py file
+if the save system don't work as well insert the file explorer location of the SaveMiniGame.py file

 example: